Transport documents: CMR, Bill of Lading, CIM, and Air Waybill

 Switch B/L

-To hide your supplier’s identity, for example when reselling goods at sea, opt for a Switch B/L. This way, your customer will have a harder time stealing your supplier.
+To hide your supplier’s identity, for example when reselling goods while they are still at sea, opt for a Switch B/L. This way, your customer will have a harder time stealing your supplier.
 Your logistics provider can arrange a Switch B/L for you, but be mindful of the fact that it can take a long time to set up.
 Even with a Switch B/L, you can never be completely sure that your customer does not find the identity of your manufacturer or supplier.
 Engbersen has often seen boxes and packaging at the loading dock that still proudly display the brands of their manufacturers.

 Liability for transporters